TO DISPLAY, OR NOT DISPLAY PRICING

-It is my goal to allow the viewer to enjoy this full experience.
+It is my goal to allow the viewer to enjoy this full experience without distraction.

-Image viewing a print with great interest.
-Next, imagine being completely drawn into the scene.
+Image viewing a print with great interest, being drawn completely into the scene.

 As you view other images within this booth, you are now pulled immediately to the price tag, each prominently displayed.
-You can no longer ignore this distraction for the benefit of the print.
+You can no longer ignore this distraction.

 Each pricing schedule – displayed as a Dura Plaq – is exactly the same, listing all prices of the different sizes of prints.
 The Dura Plaq style, approximately 6×9 inches, matches both the prints and other signage on the walls.

-With the pricing not clearly visible by each print, I do receive the question “What is it’s price?”
+With the pricing not clearly visible by each print, I do receive the question “What is its price?”
 I’ll mention the price as I point out the location of the pricing schedule.
-It is easy to do this as I often reference the schedule when answering the question.
+Customers are then quick to view the pricing, but do so away from their favorite print.